 With that in mind, here are the top companies hiring licensed massage therapists based on government data:

 - Elements Massage

 Finding the Right Massage Therapy School

 The human body is complicated, and massage therapists need a thorough understanding of human anatomy before starting their career.
 For this reason, prospective massage therapists should enroll in a massage therapy program at an accredited school.
 Not only is this necessary for licensure in most states, but it also provides massage students with the skills they need to succeed in the industry, whether they work independently or with a company.

 If you’re interested in taking the next steps in your massage therapy career, consider filling out an application for the Costa Rica School of Massage Therapy.
 Our accredited program will teach you the skills needed to succeed in the massage therapy industry and help you learn how to facilitate both relaxation and physical recovery.

-The Costa Rica School of Massage Therapy is the world’s premier study abroad program for massage therapy and yoga.
-We offer both a 600 hour and a 700 hour COMTA Endorsed Curriculum Massage Therapy course which satisfies the licensing requirements for massage therapy in most of the United States.
-Additionally we offer continuing education for massage therapists and yoga teacher training.
+The Costa Rica School of Massage Therapy is the world’s premier study abroad program for massage therapy.
+We offer a 600 hour and a 700 hour COMTA Accredited Massage Therapy course which satisfies the licensing requirements for massage therapy in most of the United States.
+Additionally, we offer continuing education for massage therapists.